-▶ MTCP renovations began in January 2019 and finished in May 2019

-► Scope of renovations included: guestrooms/suites, corridors, lobby/arrival experience, and concierge lounge
+- MTCP renovations began in January 2019 and finished in May 2019 - Scope of renovations included: guestrooms/suites, corridors, lobby/arrival experience, and concierge lounge

-LATEST RESULTS(2)
+STABILIZED RESULTS(2)

-► RevPAR index share gain of 9.0 points (96.0 2016-2018 avg. vs. 105.0 for March 2023 TTM)

-- ▶ Q1 2023 ADR +24% above 2018 - ► Renovation allowed for replacing discount rates with new, higherrated, high-volume business transient (BT) and group accounts - Q1 2023 BT revenue up +35% to 2018 driven by record BT demand and rate - ▶ Q1 2023 group revenue up +15% to 2018

-2) These results are illustrative only and there can be no guarantees that other projects will result in similar results.
+- RevPAR index share gain of 9.0 points (96.0 2016-2018 avg. vs. 105.0 for March 2023 TTM) - Q1 2023 ADR +24% above 2018 - Renovation allowed for replacing discount rates with new, higherrated, high-volume business transient (BT) and group accounts - Q1 2023 BT revenue up +35% to 2018 driven by record BT demand and rate - Q1 2023 group revenue up +15% to 2018 - RevPAR index share is measured relative to hotels' competitive sets using STR data for peers.
+For more information on how RevPAR index is calculated, see Reconciliations & Supplemental Information. - These results are illustrative only and there can be no guarantees that other projects will result in similar results.
 See Slide 2 for factors that may cause results to be materially different from expectations.